multiscale/muscle3/docs/source/releasing.rst

 It may give some warnings about missing references, that's a known issue and normally harmless.
 Next, point your web browser to ``docs/build/index.html`` and verify that the documentation built correctly.
-In particular, the new version number should be in the browser's title bar as well as in the blue box on the top left of the page.
+Also check that the new version number is in the browser's title bar.

 Run tests
 ---------